25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

   axios.interceptors.request.eject(myInterceptor);
   ```

-- You can add interceptors to a custom instance of axios.
+- You can add interceptors to a custom instance of axios

   ```javascript
   const instance = axios.create();